Please tell us about yourself

 What did you study?

-Studying her Bachelor of Commerce (BCom) at Melbourne, also allowed Priyanka to explore new areas of interest.
+Studying her Bachelor of Commerce (BCom) at Melbourne, also allowed her to explore new areas of interest.
 “It gave me a chance to take advantage of things that I’d never studied in school, and probably wouldn’t have been able to learn independently, like computing, and philosophy.
 What really captured me once I got here though, was economics,” she says.

 “I decided to do my honours in economics and get some research experience under my belt.
 I focused on environmental and development economics, specifically looking at the impact of environmental projects that were hosted in India, and whether or not they did anything to alleviate issues like poverty and infant mortality.”